+'''

-- 'R' Read-only section
+'R' Read-only section

+'''

-- 'W' Read/write section
+'W' Read/write section

-- 'X' Executable section
+'X' Executable section

-- 'A' Allocatable section
+'A' Allocatable section

-- 'I' Initialized section
+'I' Initialized section

-- 'L' Same as 'I'
+'L' Same as 'I'

-- '!'
+'!'
 Invert the sense of any of the attributes that follow

-If a unmapped section matches any of the listed attributes other than '!', it will be placed in the memory region.
-The '!' attribute reverses this test, so that an unmapped section will be placed in the memory region only if it does not match any of the listed attributes.
+If an unmapped section matches any of the listed attributes other than '!', it will be placed in the memory region.
+The '!' attribute reverses the test for the characters that follow, so that an unmapped section will be placed in the memory region only if it does not match any of the attributes listed afterwards.
+Thus an attribute string of 'RW!X' will match any unmapped section that has either or both of the 'R' and 'W' attributes, but only as long as the section does not also have the 'X' attribute.